dhanushkapg/awesomechocolate/README.md

 <h1>Sales and Shipment Performance Analysis for Awesome Chocolates Private Limited</h1>

 <h2>Project Overview</h2>
-his project focuses on analyzing and visualizing sales, shipment, and profitability data for Awesome Chocolates Private Limited using an interactive Power BI dashboard.
+This project focuses on analyzing and visualizing sales, shipment, and profitability data for Awesome Chocolates Private Limited using an interactive Power BI dashboard.
 The objective is to provide a 360-degree business performance overview, enabling data-driven decision-making by stakeholders.
 <br/>
 <br/>
 1. Sales Performance